logmanCrater/family-tree-app/DEPLOYMENT.md

 1. Check the browser console for errors
 2. Review server logs
 3. Verify environment variables
-4. Check PlanetScale dashboard for database issues
+4. Check Neon dashboard for database issues
 5. Test with a fresh build

 ---

-**Note**: This app is optimized for deployment without SWC and uses PlanetScale for serverless database functionality.
+**Note**: This app is optimized for deployment without SWC and uses Neon PostgreSQL for serverless database functionality.